ru-wallace/sustained-attention-to-response-task/README.md

 Originally created by [Cary Stothart](https://github.com/cstothart), forked by [Ru Wallace](https://github.com/ru-wallace)

 Modified significantly from the [original version](https://github.com/cstothart/sustained-attention-to-response-task) to work with more recent releases of Python and PsychoPy.
-An earlier iteration much closer to the original code can be found [here](python_sart_old.py).
+An earlier iteration much closer to the original code is included in this repository [here](python_sart_old.py).

 ## How to Use